CodingMilitia/Blog/content/posts/2020-10-24-setting-up-a-build-with-nuke.md

 The class inherits from `NukeBuild`, which will provide it with some helper properties and methods.

-Then, we have the `Main` method, the build's entry point, which invokes `Execute` with the default step `Compile` defined later on.
+Then, we have the `Main` method, the build's entry point, which invokes `Execute` with the default step `Compile`, defined later on.

 Before the various steps, we have some fields and properties we can use later.
 Some of the values defined there will be familiar, as we chose them in the initial setup.

 Finally, we have the build steps themselves, `Clean`, `Restore` and `Compile`.
-NUKE provides us with a DSL to configure the build steps using code, so we can certainly recognize many of the terms used here from the .NET CLI.
+NUKE provides us with a DSL to configure the build steps using C# code, so we can certainly recognize many of the terms used here from the .NET CLI.

 As we can see, `Compile` `DependsOn` `Restore`, so even though the `Main` method targets `Compile`, `Restore` is also executed (as we saw previously).

-If we want to target a specific step, we simply pass its name when invoking the build.
+If we want to target a specific step, we simply pass its name when running the build script.

 [![/assets/2020/10/24/04-running-a-build-targeting-a-specific-step.png](/assets/2020/10/24/04-running-a-build-targeting-a-specific-step.png)](/assets/2020/10/24/04-running-a-build-targeting-a-specific-step.png)